ruby-amqp/rubymarchhare.info/articles/getting_started.md

 ---
-title: "Getting Started with Ruby and RabbitMQ with Bunny"
+title: "Getting Started with RabbitMQ on JRuby using Hot Bunnies"
 layout: article
 ---

 ## About this guide

-This guide is a quick tutorial that helps you to get started with the AMQP 0.9.1 specification in general and [Bunny](http://github.com/ruby-amqp/bunny) in particular.
+This guide is a quick tutorial that helps you to get started with RabbitMQ and [Hot Bunnies](http://github.com/ruby-amqp/hot_bunnies).
 It should take about 20 minutes to read and study the provided code examples.
 This guide covers:

  * Installing RabbitMQ, a mature popular messaging broker server.
- * Installing Bunny via [Rubygems](http://rubygems.org) and [Bundler](http://gembundler.com).
+ * Installing Hot Bunnies via [Rubygems](http://rubygems.org) and [Bundler](http://gembundler.com).
  * Running a "Hello, world" messaging example that is a simple demonstration of 1:1 communication.
  * Creating a "Twitter-like" publish/subscribe example with one publisher and four subscribers that demonstrates 1:n communication.
  * Creating a topic routing example with two publishers and eight subscribers showcasing n:m communication when subscribers only receive messages that they are interested in.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images and stylesheets).
-The source is available [on GitHub](https://github.com/ruby-amqp/rubybunny.info).
+The source is available [on GitHub](https://github.com/ruby-amqp/hotbunnies.info).

-## Which versions of Bunny does this guide cover?
+## Which versions of Hot Bunnies does this guide cover?

-This guide covers Bunny 0.9.0 and later.
+This guide covers Hot Bunnies 2.0, including preview releases.

 ## Installing RabbitMQ